AyoubMazouz/Snake-js/readme.md

 # Classic Snake game clone:

-Made with Vanilla JavaScript using the Canvas API, HighScore is stored in local storage.
+Made with Vanilla JavaScript using the Canvas API, you can adjust speed, pause or reset.
+HighScore is stored in local storage.

 ### [Live Demo: here]()